Skip to Content

 12. Explore the Glenorchy Jetty and Railway Shed

-The first place I always go when I get to Glenorchy is the jetty.
-From the jetty, you can join the Glenorchy Boardwalk and it’s also a great place to park that’s within walking distance of shops and cafes.
+The first place I always go when I get to Glenorchy is the jetty, which you can find here.
+From the jetty, you can join the Glenorchy Boardwalk, and it’s also a great place to park that’s within walking distance of shops and cafés.

 If it’s your first visit, be sure to get out and walk to the end of the jetty.
 It provides a great vantage point to enjoy the mountain views and get some photos.